GalexyN/GalexyN/README.md

 - [X] Proficiency in Ruby 💎
 - [ ] Launch portfolio website 🤭
 - [ ] 1 AWS Certification
+- [ ] Implement GraphQL in an application

 ### Languages and Tools